 The Administrative Court also found that the anti-BDS resolution lacked any legally binding effect and that the BDS movement and its goals are protected by freedom of expression.
 Therefore, they must be protected from undue interference.
 Indeed, the BDS movement shows no tangible indications of a “targeted incitement to hatred against the Jewish population in Germany or even an incitement to hatred against this group of people“, stated the decision.
 It also considered that any law that would allow the City to refuse to include the Stuttgart Palestine Committee on their website would likely be unconstitutional.

-The Stuttgart Courts’ findings are consistent with the broader trend in German case law, which upholds the right to boycott of Palestinian rights advocates for and the corollary legitimacy of BDS as a movement that does not incite hatred against the Jewish people.
+The Stuttgart courts’ findings and the City’s decision are consistent with the broader trend in German case law, which upholds the right to boycott of Palestinian rights advocates for and the corollary legitimacy of BDS as a movement that does not incite hatred against the Jewish people.
 Both courts further entrench the principle according to which anti-BDS resolutions lack binding force and thus cannot justify infringing fundamental rights.

 Nevertheless, these judgments also remind us that human rights defenders still face obstacles in the exercise of their fundamental freedoms.
 Indeed, they have to seek judicial remedies when anti-BDS resolutions are used to justify encroachments on their rights.
 In this vein, Ahmed Abed, the lawyer who defended the Stuttgart activists, is also challenging the German Bundestag’s anti-BDS resolution with the Palestinian-Jewish-German team of activists BT3P.
 Read more about the case and support this legal battle.